loomnugget/art-c/README.md

 ##### Art-C is a global-local art market, spotlighting local artists to both customers and other artists alike.

 This REST API allows a developer to set up a site where users can create accounts to view, or display items.

-An artist can create a profile that allows them to make listings and galleries of listings so that others can view their work.
+An artist can create an _Artist Profile_ that allows them to make _Galleries_ of _Listings_ so that others can view their work.

+The Artists, Galleries, Listings and Images are stored in a Mongo Database for

 ### CURRENT VERSION `v0.0.5`